 Topics of focus for tax authorities

 Although there are no formal written communications from the tax authorities dealing with their topics of focus, in recent years the tax authorities have focused audits on transactions with non-residents, inter-company transactions, transfer pricing, social security contributions, and customs duties, among other areas.

 Effective tax rates

-During 2021, the Mexican tax authorities published five batches of effective tax rates references applicable to hundreds economic activities pertaining 21 economic sectors during the fiscal years 2016, 2017, 2018 and 2019 bases on the available information contained in the federal tax registry and several databases maintained by the Mexican tax authorities.
+During 2021, the Mexican tax authorities published five batches of effective tax rate references applicable to hundreds of economic activities pertaining to 21 economic sectors during the fiscal years 2016, 2017, 2018, and 2019 based on the available information contained in the federal tax registry and several databases maintained by the Mexican tax authorities.

-Such references were published by the Mexican tax authorities, in order to incentivize and facilitate taxpayer's tax obligations by comparing their [taxpayer's] effective tax rate against those put forward by the Mexican tax authorities, assigning a level of risk that varies from low to risk depending on the differences.
+Such references were published by the Mexican tax authorities in order to incentivise and facilitate taxpayers' tax obligations by comparing their (taxpayers') effective tax rate against those put forward by the Mexican tax authorities, assigning a level of risk that varies depending on the differences.

-As of January 1, 2022, pertaining the transportation of goods and merchandize, taxpayers must generate a specific electronic tax invoice to display the transit of the merchandize, the origin, intermadite and destination points, as well as the means of transacportaiton; either through land, air, sea or river; as well as the pertinent information in connection with the transportation of hydrocarbons and oil products.
+As of 1 January 2022, pertaining to the transportation of goods and merchandise, taxpayers must generate a specific electronic tax invoice to display the transit of the merchandise, the origin, intermediate, and destination points, as well as the means of transportation, either through land, air, sea, or river, and the pertinent information in connection with the transportation of hydrocarbons and oil products.